I-0 (video game)

-I-0, also known as Interstate Zero, is a piece of anonymous interactive fiction about the adventures of a teenage girl hitch-hiking on an Interstate Highway (in this case the nonexistent Interstate 0).
+I-0, also known as Interstate Zero, is a piece of interactive fiction by American writer Adam Cadre about the adventures of a teenage girl hitch-hiking on an Interstate Highway (in this case the nonexistent Interstate 0).
 The main character is Tracy Valencia, a 17 year old college student who is on her way home for Thanksgiving when her car breaks down, leaving her stranded in the middle of a scorching desert.

 It won the Best Game and Best Individual Player Character awards at the 1997 Xyzzy Awards, and was a finalist for six other categories.
 The game was generally praised for its branching plot structure and multiple puzzle solutions.
 The game is available freely online.